If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 Diagnosis for chest pain

 Palpation.
-Allows you to carefully examine the condition of the breast manually, to detect seals, swelling of tissues, external changes, violation of the symmetry of the mammary glands.
-The lymph nodes in the armpits are also examined.
+Allows you to carefully examine the condition of the breast manually, detect lumps, tissue swelling, external changes, and violation of the symmetry of the mammary glands.
+The lymph nodes in the armpit area are also examined.

-ultrasound.
-Allows you to detect seals, set their size and localization.
+Ultrasound.
+Allows you to detect compactions, determine their size and location.

-Mammography- X-ray of the breast, which allows to establish the nature of changes in its tissues and the degree of their spread.
+Mammography- X-ray of the breast, which allows us to determine the nature of changes in its tissues and the extent of their distribution.

-Ductography- X-ray examination of the milk ducts, into which a radiopaque substance is launched.
+Ductography- X-ray examination of the milk ducts into which a radiopaque substance is released.

 Biopsy.
-The tissue removed during the sealing operation is selected and examined under a microscope.
-This allows you to accurately determine the nature of the lesion and make a prediction about the further development of the disease.
+The tissue of the seal removed during the operation is selected and examined under a microscope.
+This allows you to accurately determine the nature of the lesion and make a prognosis regarding the further development of the disease.

 Pneumocystography.
 It is a type of biopsy.
-The selection of the contents of a cyst or tumor is performed using a long thin needle.
+The contents of a cyst or tumor are collected using a long, thin needle.

-Many women (over 70%) have experienced chest pain at least once in their lives.
-Usually this condition worries women of reproductive age, but it is also possible in the postmenopausal period.
-According to statistics, approximately one in ten of the fair sex experiences discomfort in the mammary gland for more than five days a month.
-Of course, such a situation affects the condition of a woman, her mood, work and family life.
-Why can there be pain in the chest?
+Many women (more than 70%) have experienced chest pain at least once in their lives.
+Typically, this condition worries women of reproductive age, but it is also possible during the postmenopausal period.
+According to statistics, approximately every tenth representative of the fair sex experiences discomfort in the mammary gland more than five days a month.
+Of course, such a situation has an impact on a woman’s condition, her mood, work and family life.
+Why might pain occur in the chest?

-The causes of pain are largely due to its nature.
+The causes of pain are largely explained by its nature.
 Unpleasant sensations in the chest can be of two types:

-1. Cyclic.
-In this case, the pain is observed in both glands and spreads over their entire area, most affecting the outer and upper chest.
-Characteristic signs are swelling, irritability of the gland, the appearance of a feeling of fullness and heaviness in it, pain when pressed.
-Most often, in this way, the chest hurts before menstruation, after which the discomfort gradually disappears.
-Pain of this nature occurs in two-thirds of women aged 30-40 years.
+1. Cyclical.
+In this case, pain is observed in both glands and spreads throughout their entire area, most affecting the outer and upper part of the chest.
+Characteristic signs are swelling, irritation of the gland, the appearance of a feeling of fullness and heaviness in it, and pain when pressed.
+Most often, the chest hurts in this way before menstruation, after which the discomfort gradually fades away.
+Pain of this nature occurs in two thirds of women aged 30-40 years.

-2. Non-cyclic.
-Sensations of this kind are usually localized in only one gland.
-In most cases, they occur in a specific place, much less often, non-cyclic pain is diffuse in nature, while the entire gland is completely affected.
+2. Non-cyclical.
+Sensations of this type are usually localized in only one gland.
+In most cases, they occur in a specific place; much less often, non-cyclical pain is diffuse in nature, and the entire gland is completely affected.
 The nature of the pain is burning, irritating.
 Most often it is observed in women after 40 years.

-To answer the question of why a woman is diagnosed with cyclic chest pain, knowledge of the factors that can provoke such a condition will help.
+Knowing the factors that can trigger such a condition will help answer the question of why a woman is diagnosed with cyclical chest pain.
 The causes of pain in the mammary gland are as follows:

 1. Hormonal changes caused by the monthly cycle.
 In the middle of the cycle, ovulation occurs, which entails a sharp increase in the production of hormones designed to prepare the body for pregnancy and childbirth.
 This cyclical pain is called mastalgia.
 With the onset of menstruation, all signs usually disappear.

-Dull, aching pain is usually localized in the upper outer quadrants of the chest.
-It is especially pronounced when pressed.
-The pain can be of varying intensity: from slight to severe, radiating to the arm or armpit.
-A similar condition is diagnosed in approximately 70% of the fair sex who are of reproductive age.
+A dull, aching pain is usually localized in the upper outer quadrants of the chest.
+It manifests itself especially clearly when pressed.
+The pain can vary in intensity: from mild to severe, radiating to the arm or armpit.
+A similar condition is diagnosed in approximately 70% of the fair sex of reproductive age.
 Sometimes cyclic mastalgia is found in postmenopausal women receiving treatment with hormonal drugs.

 2. Mastopathy.
-This disease is characterized by abnormal growth of breast tissue.
+This disease is characterized by pathological proliferation of breast tissue.
 Why does it arise?
-The cause of mastopathy lies in the violation of the hormonal background of a woman.
+The cause of mastopathy lies in a woman’s hormonal imbalance.
 In the first stages of the disease, its symptoms appear before menstruation and then disappear.
 In advanced cases, they are observed constantly.
-With mastopathy, the main symptom is pain in the mammary glands, they become edematous and swell.
-On palpation, seals can be felt.
-A woman has pain in her chest when pressed.
+With mastopathy, the main symptom is pain in the mammary glands, they become swollen and swollen.
+With palpation, you can feel the seals.
+A woman's chest hurts when pressed.
 This condition requires mandatory treatment.

 3. Imbalance of fatty acids in the body.
-Such a violation usually leads to an increase in the sensitivity of the mammary gland to hormones.
-The intake of primrose oil helps to eliminate the problem, a feature of which is the normalization of the balance of fatty acids.
+Such a disorder usually leads to increased sensitivity of the mammary gland to hormones.
+Taking primrose oil helps eliminate the problem, a feature of which is the normalization of the balance of fatty acids.

 4. Pregnancy.
-To maintain the onset of pregnancy, progesterone is actively formed in the body of a woman.
-It causes the growth of alveolar tissue, which increases the volume of the mammary gland and is designed to prepare it for lactation.
-Almost every woman during pregnancy feels that her breasts hurt and swell.
-Later, the discomfort disappears.
-Pain may reappear at the end of the third trimester.
-The glands swell and become painful.
+To maintain pregnancy, progesterone is actively produced in a woman’s body.
+It causes the growth of alveolar tissue, which increases the volume of the mammary gland and is intended to prepare it for lactation.
+Almost every woman during pregnancy feels that her breasts are sore and swollen.
+Later the discomfort disappears.
+Pain may recur at the end of the third trimester.
+The glands become engorged and painful.

 5. Abortion.
-After an artificial termination of pregnancy, chest pains may be observed.
-They usually go away in 1-2 weeks.
+After an artificial termination of pregnancy, chest pain may occur.
+They usually go away within 1-2 weeks.
 If the discomfort does not disappear for a long time, you should consult a doctor.
-Sometimes they are explained by the continued growth of the fetal egg due to an error in surgical intervention, sometimes they are caused by a hormonal imbalance that has arisen.
+Sometimes they are explained by the continued growth of the fertilized egg due to an error in surgical intervention, sometimes caused by a hormonal imbalance.

 6. Taking a number of hormonal drugs used in the treatment of infertility, as well as some contraceptives.
-In addition, certain antidepressants can provoke such problems.
+In addition, similar problems can be caused by taking certain antidepressants.

-The causes of non-cyclic pain are usually associated not with hormonal imbalance, but with anatomical changes that have occurred in the gland.
-In most cases, discomfort is due to the following circumstances:
+The causes of non-cyclical pain are usually associated not with hormonal imbalance, but with anatomical changes that have occurred in the gland.
+In most cases, unpleasant sensations are explained by the following circumstances:

 • Mechanical damage to the mammary gland.
-Breast pain can be caused by trauma.
+Breast pain can be caused by injury.
 Squeezing or compression of the gland caused by the wrong choice of underwear can also lead to pain.
-To avoid such problems, every woman should carefully choose a bra while in transport or in crowded places, try to protect her breasts from shocks and bumps.
+To avoid the occurrence of such problems, every woman should carefully select a bra when in transport or in crowded places, try to protect her breasts from shocks and impacts.

 • Breast surgery.

 • Fibroadenoma.
 This is the name of a benign tumor localized in the mammary gland.
 This is one of the forms of nodular mastopathy.
-In a patient with pressure, you can find a mobile rounded formation that is not associated with the skin.
-It can be both small (2 mm) and large (up to 7 cm).
+When pressing on the patient, a mobile round formation not connected to the skin can be detected.
+It can be either small (2 mm) or large (up to 7 cm).

 • Mastitis.
 With mastitis, inflammation begins in the mammary gland.
-The chest turns red, the skin over the affected area becomes red, there is an increase in the temperature of both the local and the body as a whole.
+The chest turns red, the skin over the affected area becomes red, and the temperature of both the local and the body as a whole increases.
 The disease develops very quickly (within a couple of days).
-The vast majority of patients are nursing mothers.
+The overwhelming majority of patients are nursing mothers.
 Why does this disease occur?
-There are two reasons for the appearance of this pathology: stagnation of milk (lactostasis) and infection (it enters the body through damage to the nipples).
-Mastitis needs immediate treatment, because in a neglected state it can lead to extremely negative consequences.
-In rare cases, the disease is diagnosed in non-breastfeeding women.
+There are two reasons for the appearance of this pathology: milk stagnation (lactostasis) and infection (it enters the body through damage to the nipples).
+Mastitis needs immediate treatment, since if left untreated it can lead to extremely negative consequences.
+In rare cases, the disease is diagnosed in non-lactating women.

-• breast cancer.
+• Breast cancer.
 In rare cases, discomfort in the gland is a sign of breast cancer.
 Usually at an early stage the disease does not cause discomfort.
-The reason to see a doctor is the retraction of the nipple, the appearance of discharge from it, an increase in lymph nodes, a palpable seal in the tissues.
+The reason to consult a doctor is the retraction of the nipple, the appearance of discharge from it, enlargement of the lymph nodes, and a palpable compaction in the tissues.

 • Breast abscess.
-This is a disease in which suppuration of a certain area occurs in the chest, separated from the rest of the tissues.
-This pathology is quite rare and has a secondary nature.
-An abscess is a consequence of some other inflammatory disease of the breast, such as mastitis.
+This is a disease in which suppuration occurs in a certain area of the chest, separated from other tissues.
+This pathology is quite rare and is of a secondary nature.
+An abscess is a consequence of some other inflammatory disease of the mammary gland, for example, mastitis.

 • Cyst.
 Such a pathology can cause discomfort in the gland.
-Filled with liquid, the formation begins to put pressure on the surrounding tissues, which leads to discomfort.
+Filling with liquid, the formation begins to put pressure on the surrounding tissues, which leads to discomfort.
 The pain can be both sharp and aching, dull.
-If a cyst is found, the patient must definitely consult a doctor to find out the causes of the disease and undergo treatment.
+If a cyst is detected, the patient must consult a doctor to find out the causes of the disease and undergo treatment.

-Chest pain may also not be associated with the mammary gland, but is dictated by problems with the muscles, nerves, joints, chest wall.
+Chest pain may also not be related to the mammary gland, but may be dictated by problems with muscles, nerves, joints, or the chest wall.
 The causes of chest pain lie in diseases such as scoliosis, osteochondrosis and other disorders of the skeletal system.
-Heart disease also often leads to the appearance of pain (for example, angina pectoris).
+Heart disease also often leads to pain (for example, angina pectoris).

-Pain often occurs in the upper-outer part of the mammary glands, can be given to the armpits or arms.
-In most cases, the chest hurts moderately, less often the discomfort reaches medium or high intensity, deprives you of rest, causes anxiety and stress.
-This is largely due to the fear of a serious illness.
-Although pain in the left or right breast is not in itself a symptom of breast cancer and does not increase the risk of developing it.
+Pain most often occurs in the upper-outer part of the mammary glands, and can radiate to the armpits or arms.
+In most cases, the chest pain is moderate, less often the discomfort reaches medium or high intensity, deprives you of peace, and becomes a cause of anxiety and stress.
+This is largely due to the fear of serious illness.
+Although pain in the left or right breast itself is not a symptom of breast cancer and does not increase the risk of developing it.

-Depending on the time of occurrence, pain in the mammary gland is:
+Depending on the time of occurrence, pain in the mammary gland can be:

-• cyclic when the chest hurts before menstruation or during menstruation;
+• cyclical when your breasts hurt before or during menstruation;

-• non-cyclic when the pain is not related to the menstrual cycle.
+• non-cyclical when pain is not associated with the menstrual cycle.

 To determine why the mammary glands hurt, it is useful to keep a diary in which you can track all changes in the mammary glands throughout the menstrual cycle.
-In a diary or on a calendar, it is necessary to mark the days when the pain appears and when it disappears, what is its intensity, and what it is associated with.
-If necessary, you can show this diary to the doctor, which will facilitate the diagnosis.
+In a diary or on a calendar, you need to mark the days when the pain appears and when it disappears, what its intensity is, and what it is associated with.
+If necessary, you can show this diary to your doctor, which will facilitate diagnosis.

 Why does my chest hurt?

-It is not always possible to determine the cause of non-cyclic pain in the mammary glands.
+The cause of non-cyclic pain in the mammary glands cannot always be determined.
 Pain in the left or right breast can occur with the following diseases:

-• mastitis - inflammation of the mammary gland, more common in lactating women;
+• mastitis - inflammation of the mammary gland, more common in breastfeeding women;

-• lumps in the breast - there are various types of benign (non-cancerous) lumps, some of which can cause pain;
+• breast lumps - there are different types of benign (non-cancerous) lumps, some of which may cause pain;

-• breast abscess - a painful purulent formation in the tissues of the mammary gland.
+• Breast abscess is a painful, purulent formation in the breast tissue.

-Non-cyclic breast pain can also be caused by trauma, such as a strained chest muscle or bruising of the breast.
+Non-cyclic breast pain can also be caused by injury, such as a sprained chest muscle or a breast injury.
 In rare cases, mastalgia can be caused by medications, such as certain types of antifungals, antidepressants, or antipsychotics.

-If the chest hurts before menstruation (cyclic mastalgia), non-drug methods of treatment usually help to alleviate the condition, less often - painkillers.
-If the chest pain has a more serious cause, the doctor may prescribe specific drug therapy.
+If your chest hurts before menstruation (cyclic mastalgia), non-drug treatment methods usually help relieve the condition, and less often - painkillers.
+If there is a more serious cause for chest pain, your doctor may prescribe specific drug therapy.

-In 30% of cases, cyclic chest pain resolves on its own within 3 menstrual cycles.
+In 30% of cases, cyclic chest pain goes away on its own within 3 menstrual cycles.
 For some women, it periodically appears and disappears over several years.
 Knowing that discomfort in the mammary glands is not dangerous to health, it is easier to deal with them.

-If the breast hurts cyclically, the use of a comfortable bra that fits the size can provide relief.
+If the mammary gland hurts cyclically, using a comfortable bra that fits in size can provide relief.
 It must be worn throughout the day.
-It is also recommended to wear underwear at night, but for sleep you need to choose a bra with weak support.
+It is also recommended to wear underwear at night, but for sleeping you need to choose a bra with little support.
 During training and active pastime, it is advisable to use a sports bra.

-If necessary, you can take pain medication, such as ibuprofen or paracetamol.
-You can also use drugs containing non-steroidal anti-inflammatory drugs (NSAIDs), local action in the form of gels or ointments, for example: indomethacin ointment, diclofenac gel.
-Follow the manufacturer's instructions and make sure the medication is right for you.
-For example, topical NSAIDs should not be applied to damaged skin.
+If necessary, you can take a pain reliever such as ibuprofen or paracetamol.
+You can also use drugs containing non-steroidal anti-inflammatory drugs (NSAIDs), topical in the form of gels or ointments, for example: indomethacin ointment, diclofenac gel.
+Follow the manufacturer's directions to make sure the medicine is right for you.
+For example, topical NSAIDs should not be applied to broken skin.

-Some experts believe that chest pain can be alleviated by making lifestyle changes:
+Some experts believe that chest pain can be relieved by making lifestyle changes:

-• reduce your intake of caffeine, which is found in tea, coffee and coca-cola;
+• reduce caffeine consumption, which is found in tea, coffee and Coca-Cola;

-• reduce your intake of saturated fats, which are found in oils, chips and fried foods;
+• reduce consumption of saturated fats, which are found in butter, chips and fried foods;

 • stop smoking (if you smoke).

-Women sometimes resort to alternative medicine, such as acupuncture or reflexology, to relieve cyclic chest pain, but these methods have not yet been scientifically proven to be effective.
-If the cause of mastalgia is mastitis, an abscess, or another infectious disease, then antibiotics and surgical treatment quickly bring relief.
+Sometimes women turn to alternative medicine, such as acupuncture or reflexology, to relieve cyclical chest pain, but the effectiveness of these methods has not yet been scientifically proven.
+If the cause of mastalgia is mastitis, an abscess or another infectious disease, then antibiotics and surgical treatment quickly bring relief.

-Drug treatment is more often required for non-cyclic pain in the mammary glands associated with various benign diseases, but is occasionally prescribed in cases where the chest hurts before menstruation.
-For example, your doctor may prescribe you danazol, tamoxifen, or goserelin.
+Drug treatment is more often required for non-cyclical pain in the mammary glands associated with various benign diseases, but is occasionally prescribed in cases where the breasts hurt before menstruation.
+For example, your doctor may prescribe danazol, tamoxifen, or goserelin.

 Danazol is a drug for the treatment of severe pain caused by fibrocystic breast disease, a disease in which benign (non-cancerous) lumps form in the breast.
 Side effects: